h-kok/GoogleBooksAPI/README.md

 ## What did you struggle with?

--   What?
-Why?
-How?

 1. Understanding how async/await functions works and the differences between async/awit and .then()/.catch().
 As this was my first project that required fetching data from an API and appyling async functions, I struggled to understand how I could use array iterator methods on a promise, as it returns an object.
 I eventually worked out that I could use array iterators, and create iterator functions, as long as they are called within the asyn function.

 2. Understanding the purpose of and how/when to use try/catch statements.
 This was my first time using tyr/catch statements in general and the MVP specified that .catch() should not be used.
 Through the project I applied try/catch statments in conjunction with DOM elements to display error messages.

 # Live Version

-You can view the live version here: "insert link"
+You can view the live version here: https://h-kok.github.io/GoogleBooksAPI/